1974–75 Australian region cyclone season: Tropical Cyclone Flora

 Tropical Cyclone Flora existed from January 12 to January 22.

 Tropical Cyclone Robyn–Deborah

-Tropical Cyclone Robyn–Deborah existed from January 14 to January 16, when it moved into the South-West Indian Ocean.
+Intense Tropical Cyclone Robyn–Deborah existed from January 14 to January 16, when it moved into the South-West Indian Ocean as Tropical Cyclone Robyn–Deborah.

 Tropical Cyclone Gloria

 Tropical Cyclone Gloria existed from January 14 to January 23.

 Tropical Cyclone Shirley

 Tropical Cyclone Shirley existed from February 3 to February 12.

 Severe Tropical Cyclone Trixie

 Wind gusts of 259 km/h at Mardie and 246 km/h at Onslow were measured during cyclone Trixie on 19 February 1975.
 The Onslow anemometer was destroyed after measuring its maximum gust during this storm.
 The gust at Mardie is the second-highest recorded on the Australian mainland, although the figure given was the limit of the anemometer, so the actual gusts may have been higher.

 Tropical Cyclone Wilma

 Tropical Cyclone Wilma existed from March 10 to March 14.

 Tropical Cyclone Vida

 On 20 March 1975 winds were recorded to 128 km/h at Fremantle, Western Australia and 109 km/h in neighbouring Perth.
 There was some damage including St George's Cathedral and Perry Lakes Stadium.
 At Rockingham a 7m-yacht sank, a 6m cabin cruiser was destroyed and many other craft were damaged.
 Near Perth, the remnants of Vida produced strong winds, recorded up to 126 km/h, damaged several structures.
 Some homes lost their roofs and a few buildings had their walls collapse.
 Offshore, several vessels were damaged by rough seas.
 Relatively little rain was associated with the storm as only 17 mm was measured in Cape Leeuwin.
 Overall losses from the storm reached A$1 million ($700,000 USD).